tomrodinger/air_conditioner_energy_saver/doc/README.md

 ### Comments

 ### Questions
-- More information needed about the information that will be handled by the QR code.
+- More information needed about the information that will be provided by the QR code.